 Finally, the status light was moved in AirPods 2 to the front of the case, rather than inside it, making it a heck of a lot easier to see.

 That Amazing Apple Wireless Chip

 The H1/W1 chip, designed and developed by Apple, produces exceptionally efficient wireless that makes for a better wireless connection and improves the overall sound.

 This chip manages battery life well so that you can listen for up to 5 hours on a single charge.
 And talk time varies between 2-3 hours depending on the model (AirPods 1 offer 2 hours while AirPods 2 offer 3.)

 The Look and Feel

-AirPods are quite similar to the shape of the elder EarPods, that were included with any iPhone purchase starting with the iPhone 5.
+AirPods are quite similar to the shape of the elder EarPods, which were included with any iPhone purchase starting with the iPhone 5.

 Release and Updates

-- And the release of iOS 10.3 added AirPods to the “Find My iPhone” app so you’re are able to locate your missing AirPods within a certain distance.
+- And the release of iOS 10.3 added AirPods to the “Find My iPhone” app so that you can locate your missing AirPods within a certain distance.